havenwood/xpool/README.md

 __DESCRIPTION__

-A lightweight and fast UNIX(X) Process Pool implementation.
+A lightweight UNIX(X) Process Pool implementation.
 The size of the pool is dynamic and it can be resized at runtime if needs be.
 'Units of work' are what you can schedule and they are dispatched by the next  available subprocess in the pool.
 If the pool dries up the units of work are queued & the next